Welcome to London Pubology!

 Review and listing sites carry information about current pubs:

 Additions to the above lists would of course always be welcome!
-You can e-mail me at email@example.com or tweet me @pubologyblog.
+You can e-mail me at firstname.lastname@example.org.
 However, please don't send me e-mails asking if I have more information about a pub.
-All the information I have is listed in this database, or linked to from it.
-Additionally, I pass on all the information I discover about the names of publicans to the invaluable Pubs History site.
+All the information I have is listed in this database, or is linked from it.
+Additionally, I pass on all the genealogical information I discover about the names of publicans to the invaluable Pub Wiki site.